Browser Fingerprinting Explained: See Yours and Every Signal Websites Use to Track You

 How long does a browser fingerprint last?

 Browser fingerprinting is legal in most jurisdictions but regulated.
-In the EU, the GDPR treats fingerprinting as personal-data processing and requires a legal basis (typically consent).
-Enforcement is weak in practice — most major sites fingerprint without meaningful consent.
+In the EU, the GDPR treats fingerprinting as personal-data processing and requires a legal basis (typically consent), though enforcement is weak in practice and most major sites fingerprint without meaningful consent.
 In the US there is no federal equivalent; California’s CPRA covers some cases.

 Further reading